Earl Robinson: Musical works

-In 1942, Robinson wrote the music for a cantata (or "ballad opera") on the life and death of Abraham Lincoln entitled The Lonesome Train (text by Millard Lampell).
-It was recorded in 1944 by Burl Ives, and performed live in 2009 for the first time since the spring of 1974, when it was performed publicly at Mesabi Community College in Virginia, Minnesota as the headliner for the Mesabi Creative Arts Festival.
+In 1942, Robinson wrote the music for a cantata (or "ballad opera") on the life and death of Abraham Lincoln, entitled The Lonesome Train (text by Millard Lampell).
+It was recorded in 1944 by Burl Ives and performed live in 2009 for the first time since the spring of 1974, when it was performed publicly at Mesabi Community College in Virginia, Minnesota, as the headliner for the Mesabi Creative Arts Festival.
 The 2009 performance was in celebration of the 200th anniversary of Lincoln's birth.
 Also with Lampell, he wrote the ongoing ballad that accompanied the 1945 Lewis Milestone film A Walk in the Sun.
-With Lewis Allan, in 1942 Robinson wrote "The House I Live In", a hit recorded by Frank Sinatra in 1945 and later by others.
+With Lewis Allan, in 1942, Robinson wrote "The House I Live In", a hit recorded by Frank Sinatra in 1945 and later by others.

 During the blacklist period, Robinson wrote the music for and sang in the short documentary film Muscle Beach (1948), directed by Joseph Strick and Irving Lerner.
 Robinson co-wrote the folk musical Sandhog with blacklisted screenwriter Waldo Salt.
-It is based on "St. Columbia and the River," a story by Theodore Dreiser about the tunnel workers, known as "sandhogs," who built the first tunnel under the Hudson River.
-The musical debuted at the Phoenix Theater in New York on November 23, 1954.
-In 1954, Robinson also wrote "Black and White", with David I. Arkin, the late father of actor Alan Arkin, a celebration of that year's Brown v.
+It is based on St. Columbia and the River, a story by Theodore Dreiser about the tunnel workers, known as "sandhogs", who built the first tunnel under the Hudson River.
+The musical debuted at the Phoenix Theatre in New York on November 23, 1954.
+In 1954, Robinson also wrote "Black and White" with David I. Arkin, the late father of actor Alan Arkin, a celebration of that year's Brown v.
 Board of Education decision.
 The song was first recorded by Sammy Davis Jr. in 1957 and later by Pete Seeger, the folk-rock group Three Dog Night, the Jamaican reggae band The Maytones, and the UK reggae band Greyhound.
+The Three Dog Night version was a No. 1 pop hit in 1972.

 Robinson's late works included a concerto for banjo, as well as a piano concerto entitled The New Human.
 His cantata "Preamble to Peace", based on the preamble to the United Nations Charter, was first performed in October 1960 by the Greater Trenton Symphony Orchestra and a chorus, with Eleanor Roosevelt in attendance; it was also performed by the Elisabeth Irwin High School Chorus and the Greenwich Village Orchestra.

 He was killed at the age of 81 in a car accident in his hometown of Seattle in 1991.